pivotal/docs-tap/app-sso/how-to-guides/app-operators/secure-spring-boot-workload.hbs.md

 1. Download the Application Single Sign-On Starter Java accelerator from the Tanzu Developer Portal accelerators located on your Tanzu Application Platform cluster:

-    - Option 1: Use the Tanzu Developer Portal dashboard through browser.
+    - Option 1: Use the Tanzu Developer Portal dashboard through the browser.

         Navigate to Application Accelerators and download the "AppSSO Starter Java" accelerator.